Our mission

 ECOLOGY AT EEBA

 In our school, ecology is much more than just an idea; it’s a true mission.
-We are proud to announce that our school has been awarded the prestigious Eco-School label, a recognition of our commitment to the environment and sustainability.
+Our school has been awarded the prestigious Eco-School label, a recognition of our commitment to the environment and sustainability.
 We strive to raise awareness among our students about environmental issues and encourage them to become agents of ecological change.

 Every day, we integrate environmentally friendly practices into our school life, whether through recycling initiatives, reducing our carbon footprint, or adopting sustainable lifestyles.